Skip to main content

 })

-// is required — these rows are referenced by sendEmail nodes and
+// 2.
+Mint each email body.
+These rows are referenced by sendEmail nodes

 const [welcome, dayTwo] = await Promise.all([